Two Oceans Ultra Overview

 My Two Oceans Journey

-The Two Oceans Ultra Marathon is the reason why I am running and I am more than grateful for the moment I got hold of the Two Oceans brochure during a vacation in Cape Town in 2007.
+The Two Oceans Ultra Marathon got me into Ultra Marathon running.
+I am more than grateful for the moment I got hold of the Two Oceans brochure during a vacation in Cape Town in 2007.
 I never could have imagined how much this event would change my life…

 #12: 2020